Jua91/SQLAlchemy_Challenge/README.md

 #### Precipitation Analysis

-* Plotting the precipitation the last 12 months (8/23/2016 to 8/23/2017)
+* Plot the precipitation the last 12 months (8/23/2016 to 8/23/2017)
 ![precipitation](Images/precipitation.png)
-* Printing the summary statistics for the precipitation data.
+* Print the summary statistics for the precipitation data.

 #### Station Analysis